Ho hum, tricky times. As we lurch out of lockdown, I've been thinking about the world of the amateur choir, in Covid Choral.

 What is happening:

-I'm working with Gabriel Prokofiev and the viol consort Fretwork on Albion, a sequence of arrangements (you could call them cover versions, you could call them remixes) of all kinds of British songs and instrumental pieces, from Dunstaple to Purcell to Elgar to Noel Coward to Britten to Blur, and beyond; some of these arrangements very straight-forward, some much more twisted; some very vivid, up front, some ghostly, barely there; so that it should feel like coming across a box of photographs in the attic - some immediately recognisable, bringing back memories, some blurred, compromised, almost disintegrated.
-At the moment it's an online project (natch), but we're aiming at performances next year.
+I'm working with Gabriel Prokofiev and the viol consort Fretwork on Albion, a sequence of arrangements (you could call them cover versions, you could call them remixes) of all kinds of British songs and instrumental pieces, from Dunstaple to Purcell to Elgar to Holst to Delia Darbyshire to Napalm Death, and beyond.
+We've asked a group of frisky composers and producers to contribute versions - so far Sarah Dacey, Cevanne Horrocks-Hopayian, Ewan Campbell, Blasio Kavuma, Sally Beamish, Yfat Soul Zisso, Max de Wardener, Genevieve Murphy, Talvin Singh, the Mad Professor.
+At the moment it's an online project (natch), but we're aiming at performances next year, probably starting with one at King's Place in March.
 There's an introductory video here, made by the excellent Sam Stadlen of Fretwork.

-Stroke Odysseys: A manifestation with choreographer Ben Duke and video artist Magali Charrier, toured in autumn 2018.
-A new manifestation, This Here, based on the writings of Samuel Beckett, was premiered at the Beckett Festival, University of Reading, last November.
-This summer we're collaborating with Garsington Opera on
+Stroke Odysseys: Recently there has been a manifestation with choreographer Ben Duke and video artist Magali Charrier, and one, This Here, based on the writings of Samuel Beckett.
+This summer we've been collaborating with Garsington Opera on

-I'm contributing to Arc of the Sky (Voice Project), a film project inspired by the idea of a bird’s-eye view of Holy Trinity Church, Blythburgh, known as the Cathedral of the Marshes, and the landscape it sits in, the Blyth estuary and the coastline.
+Voice Project: The Voice Project have just made a film Arc of the Sky, a bird’s-eye view of Holy Trinity Church, Blythburgh, known as the Cathedral of the Marshes, and the landscape it sits in, the Blyth estuary and the coastline.
 The film explores themes of flight, perspective, scale, solitude and connection.
+I've contributed twelve short songs about skylarks, and a setting of the wonderful poem Freedom by Peter Levi.
+There will be a live version next year (we hope).
+We are just starting a new project The Distance Between Us.

-Thirty years on.......Man Jumping's first album Jumpcut is on Spotify.
-The album, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.
-Our second album World Service should be up on Spotify this month.
+Thirty years on.......Man Jumping's albums Jumpcut and World Service are up on Spotify.
+Jumpcut, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.

-I'm working on Bloom Britannia (Barefoot Opera), opera, libretto by Stephen Plaice, directed by Polly Graham, St, Mary-in-the-Castle, Hastings.
+I'm working on Bloom Britannia (Barefoot Opera), an opera with a libretto by Stephen Plaice, to be directed by Polly Graham, St, Mary-in-the-Castle, Hastings.
 It was scheduled for October of this year, now elegantly postponed for exactly a year.

 The bell-ringing project Ringing The Changes (artconnexion), in collaboration with the artist David Ward, Charminster, Dorset, was scheduled for July 2020.
 Likely to be next year.